Crack Cocaine is a powerfully addictive drug.

 Individuals addicted to crack are unable to improve without medical treatment.
 The physical and psychological dependence on crack is intense, and most find it difficult to get out of the addictive cycle.
 The withdrawal symptoms include intense cravings, irritability, hunger, anxiety, and paranoia.
 These feelings prevent the individual from ceasing crack use.

 Crack cocaine treatment is best done as an inpatient.
 The treatment is done with a multidisciplinary team that may require the use of behavior, medication and improvements in the social status of the patient.

 Crack cocaine can affect various organ systems, and the side effects are numerous.
 It can cause:

 - Nausea and vomiting

 - Damaged damage to the nasal septum and lungs

 - Heart attacks and strokes

-Because crack is rapidly absorbed into the body in high levels, the chances of overdosing are also high.
+Because crack is rapidly absorbed into the body at high levels, the chances of overdosing are also high.
 Once the intense high subsides a feeling of depression then sets in therefore making the user want to use the drug again.
 During the crack high, users have decreased concentration and can be irritable.
-Frequent use of cocaine is associated with a paranoid psychosis, hallucinations and violent behavior.
+Frequent use of cocaine is associated with paranoid psychosis, hallucinations, and violent behavior.

 Because crack cocaine is combined with a number of impure substances, the chances of side effects and toxicity are always present.
 In addition, the toxicity of crack is always increased because the majority of crack users also abuse other illicit drugs.